bertonfederico/k8_healtcare_cluster/README.md

       targetPort: 5000                                       # port setted up in Dockerfile
   type: LoadBalancer                                         # distributes incoming traffic across multiple nodes/pods
 ```
-Then such DEPLOYMENT and SERVICE can be started:
+Then such deployment and service can be started:
 ```sh
 kubectl apply -f deployment_service.yaml
 ```